katscott/grpc-cucumber-js/README.md

-	I store the value of response message path (.*) as (.*) in global scope response message path (.*) should be (((?!of type).*)) response message path (.*) should not be (((?!of type).+)) response message path (.*) should be of type array response message path (.*) should be of type array with length (.*) value of scenario variable (.*) should be (.*)
+	I store the value of response message path (.*) as (.*) in global scope response message path (.*) should be (((?!of type).*)) response message path (.*) should not be (((?!of type).+)) response message path (.*) should be of type string response message path (.*) should be of type number response message path (.*) should be of type boolean response message path (.*) should be of type array response message path (.*) should be of type array with length (.*) value of scenario variable (.*) should be (.*)